Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 10 degree increments approximately every 1.5 seconds, and does not have an integrated reference, and thus has a high probability of being incorrect by default.
 When the displayed heading value becomes equal to the current fighter heading (rounded), select another mode other than VI.
-The heading incrementation will stop changing, and the system will then track any further heading changes.
+The heading incrementing will stop changing, and the system will then track any further heading changes.

 ### Test 6